On spectral approximation, F{\o}lner sequences and crossed products: F lner sequences and quasidiagonality

-\item[(iii)] Let $T\in\cL(\cH)$ be a self-adjoint operator.
+\item[(ii)] Let $T\in\cL(\cH)$ be a selfadjoint operator.
 If a sequence of non-zero finite rank orthogonal operators $\{P_n\}_n$ satisfies

-then $\{P_n\}_n$ is clearly a \fo for $T$.
-Concrete examples satisfying the preceding condition are self-adjoint operators with a band-limited matrix representation (see, e.g.,~\cite{Arveson94,ArvesonIn94}).
+then Eq.~(\ref{F2}) implies that $\{P_n\}_n$ is clearly a F\o lner sequence for $T$.
+Concrete examples satisfying the preceding condition are selfadjoint operators with a band-limited matrix representation (see, e.g.,~\cite{Arveson94,ArvesonIn94}).
 Band limited operators together with quasidiagonal operators are the essential ingredients in the solution of Herrero's approximation problem, i.e.~the characterization of the closure of block diagonal operators with bounded blocks (see Chapter~16 in \cite{bBrown08} for a comprehensive presentation).